bridgecrewio/checkov/README.md

 #### Logging

-For detailed logging to stdout setup the environment variable `LOG_LEVEL` to `DEBUG`.
+For detailed logging to stdout set up the environment variable `LOG_LEVEL` to `DEBUG`.

 Default is `LOG_LEVEL=WARNING`.